zpl-c/librg/README.md

 #### General

 General concept is very simple.
-Both server and client operate on an **array of entities**.
-Entities have attached **components**.
+Both server and client operate on an array of entities Entities have attached **components**.
-User can create his **own components** and **attach** them onto entities.
+User can create his own components and attach them onto entities.

-librg entities have few **default components**, like: `transform`, `streamable`, `client` (for client) and `clientstream` (for entities which are controlled by client).
+librg entities have few default components, like: `transform`, `streamable`, `client` (for client) and `clientstream` (for entities which are controlled by client).
 You can find more information about those by checking out the source header file.

 #### Server streaming

-Server **always has all the entities in the game world**.
-Clients will have only **snapshot** of the current world, which is **limited** by the **stream-range**.
+Server always has all the entities in the game world.
+Clients will have only **snapshot** of the current world, which is limited by the **stream-range**.
-Client will receive **periodic updates from the server**, containing information about the world (snaphot).
+Client will receive periodic updates from the server, containing information about the world (snaphot).

-When entity receives an entity which **was not in his stream zone** for the first time, the `LIBRG_ENTITY_CREATE` event will be called, there you can **create your in-game object**, attach a component with custom data, etc.
+When entity receives an entity which was not in his stream zone for the first time, the `LIBRG_ENTITY_CREATE` event will be called, there you can create your in-game object, attach a component with custom data, etc.
-You should **consider sending as much data** as possible about the entity on it's creation, for example: color, hair-style, vehicle model id, etc.
+You should consider sending as much data as possible about the entity on it's creation, for example: color, hair-style, vehicle model id, etc.

 If entity already exists in the client's local game world, `LIBRG_ENTITY_UPDATE` event will be called.
-(Note: it will be called **each time** server sends update, and entity is still in the stream-zone).
+(Note: it will be called each time server sends update, and entity is still in the stream-zone).
-It's recommended that you send as **less data** as possible in the update, otherwise you will be **polluting the network**.
-Entity **transform** will be always sent.
+It's recommended that you send as **less data** as possible in the update, otherwise you will be polluting the network.

-At last, if entity is **no longer in the client's stream-zone** the `LIBRG_ENTITY_REMOVE` event will be triggered.
+At last, if entity is no longer in the client's stream-zone the `LIBRG_ENTITY_REMOVE` event will be triggered.
 There you should remove previously created in-game object, detach all components, and de-allocate all your game data related to that entity (or cache it, it's your call).

 #### Client streaming

-If you want your client to send updates about **one or more** entities to the server.
+If you want your client to send updates about one or more entities to the server.
 For example, you have a huge game world (e.g. open world sandbox game), where there are some entities which are not players, however you need someone to control them.
-Considering the fact that you probably don't have any game logic on the server, you need **one of your clients to send updates about ingame entities** to other clients.
+Considering the fact that you probably don't have any game logic on the server, you need one of your clients to send updates about ingame entities to other clients.

 This can be achieved quite easily, you can just call method `librg_streamer_client_set` on the server, for specific entity.
 It will make provided **client responsive** for streaming this entity to the server.

-Now, what you need to do is just **update that entity** components like `transform` and so on from your local client's game world.
+Now, what you need to do is just update that entity components like `transform` and so on from your local client's game world.
 And that `transform` will be automatically sent to the server.

 #### Custom data